 Background/reason:

 The Artemis Accords lays out a shared vision for principles, grounded in the Outer Space Treaty of 1967, for cooperation in the civil exploration and use of the Moon, Mars, Comets and Asteroids for peaceful purposes.
 NASA and numerous space agencies around the world, as partners in the Artemis missions, are preparing for a return of humans to the Moon while developing spacecraft, surface vehicles, exploration mission plans toward achieving a sustainable and robust presence on the Moon in the next decade.
 In addition to the traditional means of space-to-Earth and Earth-to-space communication links, direct communications between landers, rovers, extravehicular activity (EVA) astronauts conducting sortie missions and experiments is crucial to enable effective scientific activities consideration the health of the crew in the lunar environment.
 Scientific discoveries and technological advancements resulting from space exploration could create new industries and technologies that facilitate future space commerce.
 Initial survey of available technologies has indicated that a network based on commercial standards such as those developed by 3GPP can be capable of servicing reference mission concept of operation involving many user groups over a widespread surface area with high data throughput requirements.
 This future conference agenda item proposes to study the spectrum needs of communications systems on the moon, system characteristics, sharing and compatibility between such systems and the development of a potential new regulatory framework.
-The frequency ranges of interests are: 390-450 MHz, 2 400-2 700 MHz, 3 500-3 800 MHz, 5 150-5925 MHz, and 25.25-28.35 GHz.
+The frequency ranges of interests are: 390-450 MHz, 2 400-2 690 MHz, 3 500-3 800 MHz, 5 150-5925 MHz, 7 190-7235 MHz, 8 450-8 500 MHz, and 25.25-28.35 GHz.

-Radiocommunication services concerned: fixed, mobile, fixed satellite service, mobile satellite service, radiodetermination-satellite service, radionavigation-satellite service, radio astronomy service, active and passive remote sensing systems, space operation and space research services.
+Radiocommunication services concerned: fixed, mobile, fixed satellite service, inter-satellite service, mobile satellite service, radiodetermination-satellite service, radionavigation-satellite service, radio astronomy service, active and passive remote sensing systems, space operation and space research services.

 Indication of possible difficulties: none foreseen